esarks/SkylerThomas2/09_chapter-07-amazing-grace-secular.md

 Jesus says in John 8:36:

-> "So if the Son sets you free, you will be free indeed."
+> "So if the Son sets you free, you are truly free."
 >
-> — John 8:36 (The Message)
+> — John 8:36 (NLT)

 Not freedom to do whatever we want.
 Freedom to become who we were created to be.
 Freedom from the tyranny of self.
 Freedom to live in the flow of love instead of fighting against it.